 "Preparing, and regularly updating, a cash flow budget is one of the most important management tools that you can use in your business.
 It is vital to know how much cash is coming in and going out, and this is where most businesses fail.
 Knowing what problems you may have ahead of you enables you to prepare for this and avoid running out of cash." - Martin Dunne, Sayers Butterworth

-"Cash flow forecasts are the responsibility of the whole board, not just your accountant.
+"Cash flow forecasts are the responsibility of the management team, not just your accountant.
 Be warned, profitable companies can, and do, run out of cash." - Brian Hayden, Hayden Associates